imeleges/REMA_Dubai/README.md

 `address` - Including the name of the building or/and complex, district, city
 `beds` - Number of bedrooms
 `baths` - Number of bathrooms
-`area-sqft` - Area of the apartment in square foot
+`area-sqft` - Area of the apartment in square feet
 `description-title` - Title of a listing
-`description` - Description with lots of additional information
+`description` - Description with a lot of additional information
 `reference-no` - Reference number on the website
 `date-added` - Publishing date includes Day, Month and Year
-`balcony-size-sqft` - Area of the balcony in square foot
+`balcony-size-sqft` - Area of the balcony in square feet
 `parking` - Yes/No
 `building-info-name` - Unique building name
 `building-info-floors` - Number of levels (floors) in the building
 `building-info-year` - Year when the building was constructed
-`building-info-area-sqft` - Total building area in square foot
+`building-info-area-sqft` - Total building area in square feet
 `furnishing` - Furnished/Unfurnished
 `features-amenities` - Additional features